GE2025: Ng Eng Hen to retire from politics as PAP introduces two new faces in Bishan-Toa Payoh GRC

 Ms Chen, 41, is the executive director of youth social service agency CampusImpact.

-Prior to this, she was a teacher at a local junior college and a Singapore Press Holdings (SPH) journalist.
+Prior to this, she was a teacher at a local junior college and a Singapore Press Holdings (SPH) journalist, where she was on the crime beat.

 Mr Cai, 35, is the executive director of the Chinatown Heritage Centre.
 He is also a long-time Geylang resident who founded Geylang Adventures, which organises tours around the neighbourhood.